mooreds/docs-1/building/js-client.md

 ### Login

-Once you have configured login for your application \(TODO link to how to configure?\), the JavaScript SDK makes it easy to add login to your application.
-You'll first want to add a link to start the login process:
+Once you've configured login for your application, add a link to start the login process:

 ```text
 <button type="button" onclick="loginWithGoogle()">Login</button>